cofresilab/cofresilab.github.io/sipsandshapes2.md

 ### Parking
-Participants should park in the visitor parking spaces in front of the building.
+If you are driving: there are 2 designated parking spots right outside in front of the building.
+There are also 2 designated parking spots in the lot immediately south of the building.
-If you are coming via public transportation
-There is a bus stop for the reactor loop bus in front of the building.

 ### Once in the building
 Please wait in the lobby area.
 The research team will come greet you there.